verbb/navigation/docs/developers/node.md

 `status` | The current status of the node.
 `children ` | A collection of child nodes (if any).
 `level ` | The level this node resides in, if using nested nodes.
+`isElement ` | Whether the node is an "Element" node type (it links to an Entry, Category, etc).
+`isPassive ` | Whether the node is a "Passive" node type.
+`isSite ` | Whether the node is a "Site" node type.

 ### `customAttributes`
 As attributes are stored in a table for the node, you'll need to loop through them to output them.
 Each row has an `attribute` and `value` property, as defined in the table field for the node.
 These correspond with the column names.